-Red is registering one of the biggest color triumphs of the season. warning had been a true one.
-The coats and jackets, some of which fasten with military brass buttons.

-creating a sensation.
+Red is registering one of the biggest color triumphs of the season.
+Young girls "dote" on the new red coats and jackets, some of which fasten with military brass buttons. creating a sensation.
 Some are patterned with navy or black or beige have a red print frock.